cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

 your IT infrastructure/cloud environment.
 You will also want to know if they moved laterally throughout the environment and what data the threat actor gained access to.

-Through this stage, you will also if you do not already have an Endpoint Detection and Response solution in place, you will want to deploy one as quickly as possible.
+Through this stage, if you do not already have an Endpoint Detection and Response solution in place, you will want to deploy one as quickly as possible.
 This will give you visibility to your endpoints to detect, quarantine, or kill any suspicious or malicious activity.
 This way, you can start working on containing the active threats.